Five Industries Capitalising on Digital Signage (and some that aren't)

 Burberry, in fact, is one of the earliest adopters.
 In 2012, they launched their interactive flagship store in London, equipped with mirrors that double as screens, iPad-holding staff, and RFID capabilities.

-Digital signage has the capability to show how each piece of clothing would look on an actual person.
+Digital signage have the capability to show how each piece of clothing would look on an actual person.
 Instead of a static mannequin, customers can see how a dress, for instance, moves in real-life situations.

 There are also a number of retailers who combine digital displays with beacon technology, so they can easily send promotional materials to customers.